s520145/ResearchTree/README.md

 Update of Fluffys mod https://steamcommunity.com/sharedfiles/filedetails/?id=1266570759

-- Fixed compatibility with Biotech
 - Added research-infocard, visible by Shift-Rightclick
+- Research can now be added/moved to the front of the queue with Ctrl+Leftclick
+- Added the current progress values on not finished projects
 - Locked camera and paused the game when opening the research-window
 - Added some caching of the research-nodes to avoid stuttering with large research-trees
+- Fixed compatibility with Biotech
+- Fixed compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=2868392160]Research Reinvented
+- Fixed compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=2552092060]Research Whatever

 ![Image](https://i.imgur.com/pufA0kM.png)